 Simply walk down into the Railway Station and ask one of the staff members at the station which platform you need to wait on to take the Lauterbrunnen to Wengen train and they will point you in the right direction.

 The iconic yellow train will take you up and over the mountainside from Lauterbrunnen to Wengen Village which is located in the opposite valley.

 Be sure to stick your head out of the train window on the way up the mountainside for an awe-inspiring view of the Valley Of 72 Waterfalls.

 RELATED ARTICLE → 10 BEST LAUTERBRUNNEN RESTAURANTS

-The iconic Lauterbrunnen to Wengen train
+Lauterbrunnen to Wengen train

 Arriving by the iconic yellow train, you’ll soon see why Wengen Village is one of the best places to see in Lauterbrunnen!